mackron/dr_libs/README.md

  - When a file contained within a ZIP file is opened, the entire uncompressed data is loaded onto the heap.
 Keep this in mind when working with large files.
  - ZIP archives are read-only at the moment.
- - Any API's that involve changing a file need to be passed a verbose, absolute path.
-This is to ensure there is no ambiguity when choosing the relevant file.
-In the future there will be a special base directory for write operations.

 # How to use it